-Medicare Advantage plans provide a combination of your Medicare Part A (hospital coverage) and Medicare Part B (out-patient or medical coverage) and may also include other service such as vision coverage, dental coverage, and recreational coverage (such as a "Silver Sneakers" membership).
+Medicare Advantage plans provide a combination of your Medicare Part A (hospital coverage) and Medicare Part B (out-patient or medical coverage) and may also include other "supplemental" service such as home healthcare, vision coverage, dental coverage, transportation, and recreational coverage (such as a "Silver Sneakers" membership).

-If the Medicare Advantage plan also includes Medicare Part D
+Again, if the Medicare Advantage plan also includes Medicare Part D

-prescription drug coverage, then the Medicare Advantage plan is know as an MAPD
+prescription drug coverage, then the Medicare Advantage plan is known as an "MAPD

-prescription drug coverage, then the Medicare Advantage plan is know as an MA
+prescription drug coverage, then the Medicare Advantage plan is known as an "MA

 If you join an MA